sombriks/my-golang-handbook/README.md

 sometimes](exercises/0005-todo-list-file/todo-list-v1.go), yet all snippets should be clean and objective, easy to understand.

-I am not evangelizing the lang, the lang should evangelize by itself.
+I am not evangelizing the lang, the lang should evangelize itself.

 I am not here to say that one IDE/Editor is the best for the job, pick whatever you want to punch code against the system.